Hello Wonderful Tutors! This page is for YOU!

 Ex: Fred’s Book of Knowledge.
 This makes it truly HIS Book of Knowledge!

-6. LAST - if possible, take a replica of the item - like a toy dog, a toy bike, etc..
+7. LAST - if possible, take a replica of the item - like a toy dog, a toy bike, a boiled egg, etc..
 This is called realia and it helps when you can show a 3-D object when teaching the parts.
 You should have this in a bag until you are ready for it or that will have all the attention!

 NOW YOU’RE READY TO GO!